-Delhi violence will be remembered for police’s failure to hold proper inquiry, says court
+Delhi violence will be remembered for police failure to conduct proper inquiry, says court

 A court in Delhi on Thursday observed that the police in the national Capital had failed to conduct a fair investigation and to ensure justice to the victims in cases related to the violence that broke out in February 2020, reported Bar and Bench.